 I had to create a USB Windows installation disc on my Debian 12 machine and found out it's slightly harder than I wanted it to be.

-Regular linux ISO's use something called ISOHybrid which allows just a regular dd
+Regular linux ISO's use something called ISOHybrid which allows just a regular dd command to exactly copy over the bytes.

 Apparently Windows does not do the same thing according to